Admissions Checklist For Private School Applicants

 Financial Aid

 Will you need some help with private school expenses?
-Then the financial aid process must be started as soon as possible.
+Then, the financial aid process must start as soon as possible.
 Most schools use the PFS or Parents Financial Statement.
-While the application can be done online and the instructions are clear, make sure that you gather all the documentation you need in order to complete and submit your PFS application as soon as possible.
+While the application can be done online and the instructions are clear, make sure that you gather all the documentation you need to complete and submit your PFS application as soon as possible.
 Most schools have allocated a specific amount in their budgets for financial aid.
 Once that has been spoken for, there probably will not be any more money forthcoming for financial aid.

 This video gives an overview of how a personal financial statement works.